The Mere and District Chamber of Trade AGM will take place on Wednesday 27th April in The Grove Building, Mere at 7.30 pm.

 Where is the Mere Jelly held?

 Visit Hillbrush are our very kind hosts.
-The cafe is just a two minute drive from the A303 Mere and Stourhead exit.
-Tea and coffee is available to buy throughout the morning and lunch is available too (although depending on numbers, this might need to be booked in advance).
-There is free parking as well as electric car charging points.
+Tea and coffee will be available to buy throughout the morning and lunch is available too.
+There is free parking.

-Head over to our Facebook page, where you will be able to see the Mere Jelly dates and details and book your place.
-Alternatively email Jenni or call on 01747 860400 for details and to let us know that you will be joining us.
+Head over to our Facebook page, where you will be able to see the Mere Jelly dates and details.
+Alternatively email Jenni or call on 07956 86 96 99 for details and to let us know that you will be joining us.